apetro/uw-it-design-system/README.md

 ### How the website works

-In general this is a website generated via the Jekyll static site generator as provided software--as-a-service in GitHub Pages.
+In general this is a website generated via the Jekyll static site generator as provided software-as-a-service in GitHub Pages.

 That means there's source code for the site (text files and assets) that a program (Jekyll) tranforms into a website (generated HTML files) that GitHub